klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 ``--builddb BUILDDB``
     Specify the BUILDDB file.
 This option value is stored in the configuration file.
+``--scandb SCANDB``
+    Specify the (optional) SCANDB file.
+The scan database file contains information on what moduleversion can be used with what dependency version.
 ``-t BUILDTAG, --buildtag BUILDTAG``
     Specify a buildtag.
 ``--buildtag-stem STEM``